-I sat down, really hard in a chair, and grabbed a pen and paper and started writing down everything he said.
-I noticed how cold I was, I started shaking and it was hard to talk, because my voice was stuck in my throat.
+I sat down really hard in a chair, grabbed a pen and paper and started writing down everything he said.
+I suddenly grew very cold and felt my body shivering.
+It was hard to talk because my voice was stuck in my throat.
 I felt like I was watching what was happening, and experiencing it, all at the same time.
-It was a very strange, out of body sensation.
+It was a strange out of body sensation.

 I certainly didn’t know any breast cancer surgeons.
-I didn’t even know about the distinction between a breast cancer surgeon, an oncologist and a radiologist.
-I was so lucky that my OBGYN gave me the names of the 2 best breast cancer surgeons in New Jersey and I quickly decided to go with the one who was in my healthcare network.
+In fact, I didn’t even know about the distinction between a breast cancer surgeon, an oncologist and a radiologist.
+I was grateful that my OBGYN gave me the names of the two best and most respected breast cancer surgeons in New Jersey and quickly decided to go with the one who was in my healthcare network.

-Side tip: If you find a good doctor referral who’s in network, go to them, as the cost of this stuff is crazy astronomically high.
-My total costs of treatments including chemo, surgeries and reconstruction were well over $225,000.
+Side tip: If you find a good doctor referral who’s in your healthcare plan network, consider going to them, as the cost of this stuff is crazy astronomically high.
+My total costs of treatments including chemo, surgeries, and reconstruction were well over $225,000.
 Thank God for health insurance.

-Back when I was a marketing director at J&J, I used to work on the company’s cause related marketing campaign with the Susan G. Komen Breast Cancer Foundation.
-I would give impassioned speeches to J&J senior management teams about how important early detection was, and how 1 in 8 of the women in the room would someday have breast cancer, as I tried to drum up money to pay for the sponsorship fee.
+Back when I was a marketing director at Johnson & Johnson, I used to work on their cause-related marketing campaign with the Susan G. Komen Breast Cancer Foundation.
+I would give impassioned speeches to J&J senior management teams about how important early detection was, and how 1 in 8 of the women in the room would someday have breast cancer, as I tried to drum up corporate money to help pay for the sponsorship fee.

 As I sat there taking notes while my OBGYN told me who to contact, and what to do next, my mind literally stopped for a second and I very clearly had the thought,

 “Holy shit, I was the 1 in 8 at all those meetings.”